Beniamino92/sparseVARHSMM/README.md

 3. VAR HSMM [ NLP ]
 4. VAR HSMM [ $l_1$-ball  and NLP ]

-You can find below some representative examples of the features of our software, applied to real sensor data, where we consider an approximate VAR HSMM [ $l_1$-ball  and NLP ] with negative-binomial dwell durations.
+A complete tutorial (R markdown) for using our software is contained in ***.rmd.
+You can find below some representative examples of the software features of our modeling approach, applied to real sensor data, where we consider an approximate VAR HSMM [ $l_1$-ball  and NLP ] with negative-binomial dwell durations.
 Different dwell/emission distributions from the ones considered in this software package can be easily developed.
 Users need only change the corresponding function in our stan files (and R utilities).

 ```r